AlexQueso/MCA_TFM_VirtualThreads/app_variations/blocking/quarkus/db_relational/with_VT/README.md

-# Quarkus API Rest and Hibernate ORM with Panache's Repository Pattern
+# Quarkus - Blocking programming approach - Mysql - With Virtual Threads

-This application is built using the [Quarkus Framework](https://quarkus.io/), that exposes an API Rest, which uses [RESTEasy](https://resteasy.dev/) implementation of the JAX-RS specification, that is connected to MySQL database using the Panache's _Repository Pattern_.
+This application is built using the [Quarkus Framework v3.9.2](https://quarkus.io/), that exposes an API Rest, that is connected to [Mysql](https://www.mysql.com/) database using the Panache's _Repository Pattern_.

 ## Set Up ⚙